To prevent stroke rehab from getting boring, it’s helpful to find fun activities for stroke patients to do at home.

 Recreation therapy is a great way to combine therapy with the element of fun.

-Some stroke survivors know exactly which hobbies they want to get back to, which can greatly help with goal setting.
-However, other stroke survivors might be open to new activities they can try.
+Some stroke survivors know exactly which hobbies they want to do, which can help with goal setting.
+However, other stroke survivors need suggestions for new activities.

 Here are some great hobbies and recreational activities for stroke patients to try:

 - Gardening.
 Stroke patients can benefit from hobbies like gardening because it gets you outside and physically active.
-It requires some coordinated movement.
-If you don’t have the mobility to garden yet, use it as a goal instead.
+When you attempt activities you have done prior to the stroke, your brain know which muscles to activate for movement.
+If you don’t have the mobility to garden safely, consider it as a goal for a future time.

 - Wii Gaming.
 Many occupational therapists like using Wii as a fun form of therapy because the games double as rehab.
-Try bowling or tennis for some fun activities for stroke patients.
+Try bowling or tennis, which can be done seated or standing for stroke patients.

 - Sing along to music.
 Music therapy is healing for the brain during stroke recovery.
 Listening to your favorite songs can be fun; but it’s even more therapeutic when you sing along.

 - Make your own music.
-If you are the creative type, try learning a new instrument.
-Sophisticated instruments might be difficult to learn, as the require fine motor skills, but even some simple drums could provide a fun activity for stroke patients.
+Try learning a new instrument.
+Sophisticated instruments might be difficult to learn, as they require fine motor skills, but even some simple drums could provide a fun activity for stroke patients.

 - Aquarium making.
-Setting up an aquarium requires creativity, coordination, and fun!
+The sensation of the rocks and water provides additional sensation to your affected hand and arm.
 It’s another great recreational activity for stroke patients.

 - Calligraphy.
 This is an advanced activity for stroke patients because it requires a steady hand.
 But the more you practice, the better you’ll get!